CFA Exam – when to start & how to prepare?

 The evergreen revision tools are notes.

 Make them and use them to get your knowledge from short-span to long-span memory.
-Lately, to our CFA Study Planner we are adding our CFA Reading Notes in the form of short printable e-books, where you can also make your own notes and finally have them in one place for one reading.
+Inside our CFA Exam Study Planner, you'll find our notes in the form of short printable e-books with dedicated space for your own notes.
+Finally, you'll have all notes for one reading/module in one place.
+So far, we've prepared 50+ NOTES e-books for level 1 and 15+ for level 2 (and we're still adding).

 PART II: The Threats of Early CFA Exam Prep

-The threats of beginning your CFA exam prep even as soon as 8 months before your CFA exam stem directly from the benefits of starting your preparation early.
+It may sound a bit odd but the threats of beginning your CFA exam prep even 8 months before your CFA exam stem directly from the benefits of starting your preparation early.

-They are about the wrong proportions of your study – work – family/friends lives and a random learning strategy leading to all the mistakes people tend to make when they have too little time to prepare.
+What poses a real threat is the wrong proportion of your study – work – family/friends lives and a random learning strategy leading to all the mistakes people tend to make when they have too little time to prepare.

 The problem starts with putting off studying too often.
 Then, one thing leads to another: